We were on the road, to travel as far as we could into the lands of northern Greece.

+Leaving the port town of Igoumenitsa we faced, straight away, the vast foothills of the Pindus range.
 Mountains lying like the sides of gigantic sleeping dogs, curled up, heads resting on enormous paws.

-Necromanteion, an ancient Greek temple, housed on a hill looking down to the banks of the Acheron River, dedicated to oracles of death, who believers would make pilgrimage towards, to come and speak to those who had passed to the other side.
+Necromanteion.
+An ancient Greek temple, housed on a hill looking down to the banks of the Acheron River, dedicated to oracles of death, who believers would make pilgrimage towards, to come and speak to those who had passed to the other side.

-In those ancient times the wily priests, having taken the money, would lead the habitués down into the dark crypts here, starving them for days, then feeding them hallucinogenic plants, bringing them back up into the daylight where, staggered and dazed, the followers would see the dead before them, larger than in life.
+In those ancient times the wily priests, having taken the money, would lead the visitors down into the dark crypts here, starving them for days, then feeding them hallucinogenic plants, bringing them back up into the daylight where, staggered and dazed, the followers would see the dead before them, larger than in life.

 The temple became famous throughout the lands.
 The bereaved would flock here to search out their loved ones.